vitto/a-pollo/README.md

 ##### Known issues

+- Theme selection for customization missing, *this will be the next update*
-- Conventions examples missing for CSS and HTML, this will be probably the next update
+- Conventions examples missing for CSS and HTML
 - If `use_markdown` is set to `false`, code snippets are not correctly indented
 - Incomplete customizable HTML template, complete at 95%
 - Var names will change in the future